Why is it not talked about often?

 - Staying in your car and closing and locking all doors and windows to maintain distance from a potential threat.

-- Furniture, other people, your guard dog, objects - anything that can prevent the threat from directly reaching you is better than him having full and free access.
+- Furniture, other people, your dog, objects - anything that can prevent the threat from directly reaching you is better than him having full and free access.

 Importance of Keeping Distance in Situational Awareness